LakshmiVaraPrasad-P/Bharat-Herald-Digital-Transformation/README.md

 ## 🔗 Connect

 💬 Always open to feedback and discussions on data analytics, storytelling, and digital transformation.
-Find me here on GitHub or LinkedIn [LinkedIn](https://www.linkedin.com/in/lvaraprasad/).
+Find me here on GitHub or [LinkedIn](https://www.linkedin.com/in/lvaraprasad/).